 Another thing that must be considered is how much attention your users are giving you.
 I often say that I do not have time to contribute to things, when a more truthful statement might be that I don’t have the attention to give.
 Attention is exhausting; in order to be fully present, you must be mindfully engaged.
 And realistically, users will have limited attention to devote to your content.
 So you want to be aware of that and make the most use of the little time you have.
 Again, you don’t want to overwhelm them!
 Be considerate and concise with your message—your users will appreciate it.

-The user experience is at the forefront of our approach at DuBose Web Group.
+The user experience of your website design is at the forefront of our approach at DuBose Web Group.
 Ultimately, everything that we do in our web design is centered around the user experience; our priority is to create a website that users enjoy interacting with.
 In doing so, we foster trust with our customers.
 Let us know what you (the user) think—we would love your feedback.
 And if you like what you see, feel free to contact us.
 We would be thrilled to help give your site visitors the experience they want.

 Want to learn what we can create together?
 Give us a little information about what you're looking for, and we'll contact you within one business day.